 “The city is looking at its street system and saying ‘OK wow — if we have to put a whole lot more people here, and they have to get there, and it has to be safe, which streets do we need to be able to change to accommodate this?'”
 Hallenbeck posited.

 Enter the city’s influx of bike lanes, arriving in neighborhoods like Capitol Hill, downtown Seattle, and more.

 While bike lanes carry advantages in terms of relieving congestion long term, the short term affects haven’t been well-received by a handful of communities.

 Things got especially heated in the debate surrounding a 35th Avenue Northeast project.
-The controversy has included death threats and vandalism to construction equipment.
+The controversy has included alleged death threats and vandalism to construction equipment.
 Those death threats were later clarified in a correction to a Seattle Times story.

 In the midst of that project, a “Save 35th Ave NE” coalition formed to oppose the bike lanes, arguing that eliminating 60 percent of the neighborhood’s parking in favor of a bike lane harmed the local community.

 A petition from the group saying as much has garnered upwards of 5,000 signatures and counting.
 It reads:

 35th Ave. is a critical neighborhood arterial that serves nearly 14,000 vehicles per day.
 The City’s plan envisions only one vehicle lane in each direction.
 This will result in gridlock.
 Frustrated drivers will zoom onto side streets, putting children and pedestrians in further harms way.
 Buses and emergency vehicles will be impeded.

 Over in Seattle’s Eastlake neighborhood, a similar project will soon take shape as well, eliminating 300 parking spots and two lanes of traffic to build a bike lane that connects the University Bridge and downtown along Fairview Avenue North and Eastlake Avenue.